THUNDERGRAPH

 • Automation: Automates the tedious effort of building SysML models.

-• Robust Traceability: Provides more robust traceability than manual methods.
+• Robust traceability: Provides stronger traceability than manual methods.

-• Automated Verification: Automatically verifies model adherence to SysML standards and consistency with source documentation.
+• Automated verification: Verifies adherence to SysML standards and consistency with source documentation.

-• Reduced Costs: Lowers the cost for companies to adopt a robust MBSE approach.
+• Reduced costs: Lowers the cost of adopting a robust MBSE approach.

 Conclusion

 By leveraging AI to automate and enhance the MBSE process, ThunderGraph aims to make systems engineering more efficient, accessible, and accurate.
-The innovations described in this blog post have the potential to revolutionize the application of MBSE across various industries.
+These innovations have the potential to transform MBSE across multiple industries.